TEAMMATES & coaches

-Peter finished his coaching career with more wins and with the highest winning percentage in the history of Franklin High School.
+Coach Pasquarosa finished his coaching career with more wins and with the highest winning percentage in the history of Franklin High School.
 During this time he also served as a coach in the Massachusetts Bay State Games from 1994-2003.
-Among coach Pasquarosa’s many achievements is his 2002 club being the recipient of the First-Annual statewide Sportsmanship Award for baseball.
-In 2002 Pete was named the American Baseball Coaches Association’s Regional “Coach of the Year.”
-Colleagues have consistently commented on Pete’s enthusiasm and his motivational ability.
+Among Coach Pasquarosa’s many achievements is his 2002 club being the recipient of the First-Annual statewide Sportsmanship Award for baseball.
+In 2002, he was named the American Baseball Coaches Association’s Regional “Coach of the Year.”
+Colleagues have consistently commented on Coach Pasquarosa’s enthusiasm and his motivational ability.

 Since 2005, Coach Pasquarosa has moved on to the collegiate ranks serving as an assistant coach at Boston College, Babson College, Wheaton College and Northeastern University.
 Pete has also served as an assistant coach for the Harwich Mariners of the prestigious Cape Cod Baseball League from 2004 thru 2019.
 His commitment to the game of baseball is unsurpassed.
 He is an elite teacher of the game.